Keystone logo

 Study in South Korea: Housing & Living Costs

-As South Korea’s star ascends, so does its cost of living.
-However, compared to major American cities like New York, Washington, D.C. and San Francisco, Seoul is still very much affordable.
+As South Korea's star ascends, so does its cost of living.
+However, compared to major American cities like New York, Washington, D.C., and San Francisco, Seoul is affordable.
 South Korea is also known for generally having higher wages as the tech and business sectors dominate the economy.

 Find a program

-The currency of South Korea is the South Korean Won (₩).
+The currency of South Korea is the South Korean Won (โ‚ฉ).
 It can be tricky to find Won outside of Eastern Asia.
-If you can’t find Won, take US Dollars or Chinese Yuan with you and exchange these to Won once you’ve arrived.
+If you can't find Won, take US Dollars or Chinese Yuan with you and exchange these for Won once you arrive.

-The average cost of living in Seoul is 1,260,000₩ ($1075) per month.
-Rent is normally counted as a separate cost in South Korea.
+The average cost of living in South Korea is about 1,500,000โ‚ฉ per month.
+(Rent is usually considered a separate cost)ย

 lanterns in seoul

 Chip-and-pin and contactless bank cards are widely accepted across South Korea, even in more rural areas.
 ATMs are also numerous.
-You’ll still need to carry some cash with you, though, as market stalls and street food vendors normally don’t take cards.
+You'll still need to carry some cash, though, as market stalls and street food vendors normally don't take cards.

 Want an overview of this remarkable country?
-This section looks at South Korean culture, the landscape, the unique language and its main sectors.
+This section examines South Korean culture, the landscape, the unique language, and the main sectors.
 This section also summarises why a South Korean degree can give you a competitive edge.

 Education in South Korea